 2. Use SEO in Your Content

 It doesn’t matter what content you use, always remember to optimize it for search engines.
-Research keywords with high appeal and low competition using a the Google Keyword Tool.
+Research keywords with high appeal and low competition using the Google Keyword Tool.
 Videos should have keywords put in the description.
 Images should contain ALT-text on them so that search engines know what they contain.
 Try long-tail keywords of 4 to 5 words in a phrase to niche your keywords better.
 Need help with keyword research?
 Reach out to the Localsync Team and they can help you get started.

 3. Pay Attention to Mobile Trends